-Alignment to the lowa Core Curriculum: Understands, applies and extends understanding of geometry.
+Alignment to the Iowa Core Curriculum: Understands, applies and extends understanding of geometry.

 DURATION: year course

 CREDITS: 2

 OPEN TO: all students

-PREREQUISITE: placement based on assessment and instructor
+PREREQUISITE: placement based on

 This course is an integrated mathematics course.
 Concepts are introduced incrementally and are continually practiced throughout the problem sets.
 Students continue to build upon concepts learned in Practical Math 2 and 3.
 The class will focus on math skills and practical applications as these skills relate to daily living situations.